Dave Kiffer is a freelance

 A freelance writer

-is an uncommitted independent writer who produces and sells articles
+is an uncommitted independent writer who produces and sells articles and/or publication permissions

 to a publisher such as SitNews.